AStefankiv/writing/how_to_communicate_with_non-fluent_english_speakers.md

 ## 🖼️ Support Your Message with Visuals or Writing
 Pair spoken language with visuals, gestures, or written words whenever possible.
 This helps bridge gaps in vocabulary or abstract ideas.
 If a word is hard to explain—like a specific animal, dish, or tool—look it up and show a picture.
 Visuals often communicate faster and more clearly than words.
-> **Example**: Instead of describing a “moose,” show a photo.
+> **Example**: Instead of describing a “moose”, show a photo.
 Instead of explaining a dish like “borscht,” show it.

 ---